Privacy Policy: Industry-leading security for clinicians

 Communications Tools

-The Services include secure communication tools that enable our members to communicate with each other and with third parties, including their patients, such as Doximity Dialer and Fax.
+The Services include secure communication tools that enable our members to communicate with each other and with third parties, including their patients, such as Doximity Dialer and electronic fax.
 You may choose to share information with your patients using our communication tools such as your image, a virtual video call background, or the phone number you choose to display.
 We collect information about usage of these tools, such as when a member uses Dialer and the duration of a call.
-If you are an employee, contractor, or other workforce member of a covered entity with whom Doximity has executed an enterprise agreement intended to cover use by the enterprise’s workforce of a particular Doximity tool, we may share information about your use of that tool with that covered entity.
-As described above, any Patient Information that you provide us in connection with your use of a Doximity communication tool will be used solely to provide the associated services to you and your patient, as applicable.
-For example, when you use Doximity Dialer to contact a patient, we use the patient’s phone number that you provide solely to connect you with your patient through Dialer.
-We do not monitor communication content and we do not record audio or video calls.
+If your employer has entered into an enterprise agreement with Doximity that covers your use of a Doximity tool, we may share information about your use of that tool with your employer in accordance with that agreement.

 Information Collected Automatically When You Use The Services

 In addition to your personal information that you provide to us directly, we collect a variety of personal information automatically when you use the Services through the use of cookies and similar technologies (e.g., pixels, web beacons and device identifiers), which we refer to as “Log Data” as further described in the "Cookies and Similar Technologies" section below.
-Log Data includes activity information such as the date and time that you access one of our sites or apps, and whether you view, click or otherwise interact with content, including articles, links, advertisements promoting the products and services of Doximity or our customers, open or click a link in one of our emails, conduct a search on one of our websites, share an article displayed in your newsfeed, or send, receive, or engage with a message sent through the Service.
+Log Data includes activity information such as the date and time that you access one of our sites or apps, and whether you view, click or otherwise interact with content, including articles, links, advertisements promoting the products and services of Doximity or our customers, open or click a link in one of our emails, conduct a search on one of our websites, share an article displayed in your newsfeed, or send, receive, or engage with a message sent through the Services.
 We use technology that maintains a record of the Log Data collected during your browsing session.
-We collect device information including your IP address (which is a unique numerical address that identifies your device when you access the Internet), your browser and device type and model, operating system, your ISP and mobile carrier, your advertising ID (which is a unique, user-resettable identification number associated with a mobile device), other unique identifiers associated with your computer or mobile device, and the URL of the site from which you access our site.
+We also automatically collect technical information about your device and network connection, including your IP address (which is a unique numerical address that identifies your device when you access the Internet), your browser and device type and model, operating system, your ISP and mobile carrier, your advertising ID (which is a unique, user-resettable identification number associated with a mobile device), other unique identifiers associated with your computer or mobile device, and the URL of the site from which you access our site.
+This information helps us operate, secure, and improve the Services.
+For information about how you can manage your cookie preferences, refer to the “Choices Regarding Personal Information” section, below.

 If you make a Doximity Dialer video call, you may have the option to display a virtual background.
 Depending on your device, this feature uses Apple's TrueDepth API or Android's Selfie Segmentation API to track your face, figure and movement based on information collected through your device while this feature is enabled.
 This information does not leave your device, is not stored or shared with third parties, and is used solely to provide this optional feature.